amarce4/qlbm-mcgill/README.md

 #
 # ☑ Introduce a decoherence/noise/error model for classical simulation
 #   - This is important for studying how close we are to implementation in NISQ
-#   - Should be possible using Qiskit's SamplerOptions
 #
 # MonarQRunner: Run jobs on 24 qubit MonarQ, max lattice size 2x2 or maybe 4x2 if lucky
 #   - POSTPONED: MonarQ under mainteance, Yukon only 6 qubits so QLBM unfeasable